 One of the most common owls in Estonia, but like all the owls, never easy to see.
 Likes to hunt in open areas so you may see one hunting at dusk or dawn.
 Prefers large forest areas.

 Nomadic.
 In some years very common winterbird.
 Some stay until May.
 Numbers depend on the crop of rowanberries.

 Fairly common in suitable habitat.
 Protected species so avoid any disturbance.

-Fairly easy to find in any suitable wetland and coastal areas.
+Easily seen at any suitable wetland and coastal areas.

 White-winged Black Tern

 Rare breeder in Estonia.
 Check all the bigger Black Tern parties and report if you see one.
 Black Terns arrive in the beginning of May.
 Wetlands in south-eastern parts of the country have been fairly good for this species in last years.

 This is not commercial website so we don’t go in detail here.
 There are several bird-tour companies which do guiding in Estonia.
 It’s easy to find them from the net.
 You can ask us about the possibilities, but since local birders prefer to spend good migration seasons on the coast it’s not always easy to get people to do the forest-guiding.

 Birding is not very popular hobby in Estonia and all interesting oservations are always welcomed by our team.
 So if you find some interesting breeders, count good migration numbers, read colour-rings or bump into rarities then just let us know.
 And all the major rarities should be reported to our Estonian Birdrarities Commitee.
 You can find the Rarities Committee checklist here .